tdhelixx/alexandria-dental-health-site/src/services/dental-crowns.md

 nav_order: 4
 page_type: service
 benefits:
-- Patient Information
-- 'FAQs & Information

-  Dental Crowns FAQ's

-  Dental Implant Benefits

-  Dentures Cleaning & Care

-  How to Brush Your Teeth

-  How to Brush Your Teeth with Braces

-  How to Floss Your Teeth

-  Importance of Baby Teeth

-  Root Canal Symptoms

-  Root Canal Recovery

-  Symptoms of Gum Disease

-  What is Cosmetic Dentistry?

-  What To Do in a Dental Emergency'
-- Dental Crowns FAQ's
-- Dental Implant Benefits
-- Dentures Cleaning & Care
+- Same-day CEREC crown technology
+- Natural-looking and durable results
+- Preserves remaining tooth structure
+- Restores full function and strength
+- No temporary crowns needed
+- Long-lasting tooth protection
 process_steps:
-- title: What Can I Expect From the Dental Crowns Treatment Process in Alexandria VA?
+- title: "What Can I Expect From the Dental Crowns Treatment Process in Alexandria VA?"
-  description: If you are receiving a ceramic crown, your procedure will begin with
-    easy and convenient digital impressions using our CEREC technology—no messy impression trays and gooey putties necessary!
-Dr. Mazha...
+  description: "If you are receiving a ceramic crown, your procedure will begin with easy and convenient digital impressions using our CEREC technology—no messy impression trays and gooey putties necessary!
+Dr. Mazhari will use high-resolution digital images to design and fabricate your dental crown with the CEREC milling machine while you wait."
 related_services:
 - title: Dental Implants
   url: /dental-implants/